rppicomidi/midi2piousbhub/README.md

 ## save \<preset name\>
 Save the current setup to the given \<preset name\>.
 If there is already a preset with that name, then it will be overwritten.
+If the preset name is omitted, then the last saved preset is overwritten.

 ## load \<preset name\>
 Load the current setup from the given \<preset name\>.
 If the preset was not previously saved using the save command, then print an error message to the console.
+If the name is omitted, then the last saved preset is loaded.

 ## backup [\<preset name\>]
 Copy the specified preset to USB flash drive to a file on the drive named `/rppicomidi-midi2usbhub/<preset name>`.
 If no preset name is given, then all presets are copied to the